jubeormk1/docker-borgbackup/README.md

 # Docker Borg Backup

 A secure, containerized Borg Backup server with comprehensive monitoring and SSH access.
+Now allowing also rsync.

 **Warning**: Work In Process.
 Use under your own risk and if you may add an issue.